Future Skills in a Networked Society

 “He [Karl Lagarfeld]’s permanently filling himself with independent culture and establishment culture, so basically he knows everything, and he’s like a sampling machine.”
 Lady Amanda Harlech, Lagerfeld’s “muse,” concurs.
 “He said to me once, almost in a worried way, that he has to find out everything there is to know, read everything,” she says.
 “The curiosity is ceaseless.” – in the New Yorker

 Spotting Future Skills

 I am always scanning research, pedagogies, and game-changing initiatives related to skills development through events, environmental scanning, and conversations within my network and global communities.
-The latest spot-on thinking and doing related to skills development needed for the present work serve me as an inspiration and a reminder of the good things people and organizations have said or done related to skills development in our world.
+The latest spot-on thinking and skills development needed for the present work serves as an inspiration and a reminder of the good things people and organizations have said or done related to skills development in our world.

 I pay attention to hybrid skills, too:

 “think of your own potential as a set of flexible muscles that ought to be trained with a wide range of exercises and activities, rather than a single strength that you leverage and apply to exhaustion.
 In an increasingly hybrid world, hybrid skills will be key.” — Tomas Chamorro-Premuzic

 Here is another perspective from Cambridge Network: